ziorwebdev/easy-file-uploader/readme.txt

 == Description ==

-**WP FilePond** is a WordPress plugin that integrates [FilePond](https://pqina.nl/filepond/) with Elementor Pro Forms, allowing seamless file uploads with advanced features like image previews, drag-and-drop, and asynchronous uploads.
+**FilePond WP Integration** is a WordPress plugin that integrates [FilePond](https://pqina.nl/filepond/) with Elementor Pro Forms, allowing seamless file uploads with advanced features like image previews, drag-and-drop, and asynchronous uploads.

 ### **Key Features**
 - **Drag & Drop Uploads** – Simplifies file uploads with an intuitive UI.